Green Coffee Auction - Frequently Asked Questions by Growers

 Can I offer more than one lot?

 You can offer as many lots as you wish.
+For each lot you must pay the $25 entry fee.
 If you had 313 pounds of the same coffee, you could offer it in any combination up to a maximum of 6 different lots.
 You have to decide the best way to sell your coffee, generally large roasters want large lots, and small roasters want small high end lots.

 How much coffee do I have to provide if I want to enter two or more lots of the same coffee?